-Good sleeping posture is critical if you want to get a good night's sleep and avoid pain.
-The right pillow can help support a healthy sleeping posture.
-To choose the right pillow, you must first evaluate the way you sleep.
+Good posture is critical for a good night's sleep and avoiding pain.
+The right pillow can support a healthy sleeping posture.
+To choose the right pillow, you must first evaluate how you sleep.
 Each sleeping position can benefit from a different type of pillow, but ultimately, you'll want to choose one that will retain its shape.

 Chiropractic Care in the Twin Cities Metro Area

 If you are suffering from neck or back pain, Bomberg Chiropractic can help.
 We offer chiropractic care, including neck and back pain treatment and spinal decompression.